fyllekanin/com.thishabbo.web/README.md

 * test / test1234
 * test1234 / test1234

-Tovven is the super admin account for easier development
+Tovven is the super sitecp account for easier development

 ## Running the tests